 From 1 July 2023, the Government's temporary reduced minimum drawdown rates end and will revert to the default minimum drawdown rates for the 2023/24 financial year.

-As part of its COVID-19 response, the Government is temporarily reducing superannuation minimum drawdown requirements for account-based pensions by 50 per cent for both 2019-20 and 2020-21 financial years.
-This measure is intended to reduce the need to sell investment assets to fund minimum draw-down requirements.
+As part of its COVID-19 response, the Government temporarily reduced superannuation minimum drawdown requirements for account-based pensions by 50 per cent for the 2019/20, 2020/21 and 2022/23 financial years.
+This measure was intended to reduce the need to sell investment assets to fund minimum drawdown requirements.

 This is general information only and does not take into account your individual objectives, financial situation or needs.
 Accordingly, before taking any action, you should consider whether it is appropriate to you, having regard to your objectives, financial situation and needs.
 You should obtain a copy of legalsuper’s Product Disclosure Statement (PDS) which is available by contacting legalsuper or via its website at legalsuper.com.au before making a decision.